 In addition to providing standard protections for employees and residents, owners of apartment complexes and other rental facilities must follow specific apartment building fire guidelines set forth by federal law and the State of California.

-If you suffered burn injuries in an apartment fire that occurred due to the owner’s negligence in abiding by fire code regulations, a Los Angeles burn injuries lawyer can help you build your case.
+If you suffered burn injuries in an apartment fire that occurred due to the owner’s negligence in abiding by fire code regulations, a burn injury lawyer in Los Angeles can help you build your case.

 Many employees spend a significant amount of time each week at their workplaces, and they rightfully expect that their employers will take every reasonable step to keep them safe from harm.
 If you experienced a fire at your workplace that resulted in burn injuries, you may qualify for compensation.